This post was most recently updated on September 25th, 2021.7 min read.

 Haha, what a classic.
 This one has been bugging me since 2017, and it’s kept on going strong.
 Crazy.

-2020 was definitely interesting in regards of traffic sources.
+2020 was definitely interesting in regards to traffic sources.
 Google seemed to be my dominant source of traffic until around May – which is when that source peaked at almost 100k monthly visitors.
 But after that, it plummeted to around 40k, after which it more or less stabilized around 50k / month, and slowly increased towards the end of the year.

 Bing, however, experienced very different trends.
 In January, Bing accounted for around 1k visitors – but peaked at over 3k at the end of the year.
 It’s still small compared to Google, but definitely becoming a bigger source of traffic.